kayranfatih/awesome-iot-and-hardware-security/readme.md

 ### Fuzzing
 - [AFL++](https://github.com/AFLplusplus/AFLplusplus) - AFL++ is a superior fork to Google's AFL - more speed, more and better mutations, more and better instrumentation, custom module support
+- [Boofuzz: Network Protocol Fuzzing for Humans](https://github.com/jtpereyda/boofuzz) - Boofuzz is a fork of and the successor to the venerable Sulley fuzzing framework.
+Besides numerous bug fixes, boofuzz aims for extensibility

 ## Penetration Test Use-Cases
 - [Getting Root on Philips Hue Bridge 2.0 by Colin O'Flynn](https://colinoflynn.com/2016/07/getting-root-on-philips-hue-bridge-2-0/)